Carctol®

 Alleged indications

 Carctol® is advocated by its promoters to strengthen the immune system, regain physical strength and normal body function over a period of time (About Carctol).
 It is specially indicated in cancer; the manufacturers claim that “Carctol® is a general healer of all kinds of tumours.
-It also treats and removes all the symptoms and side effects caused by chemotherapy and radiotherapy”. […] “30 to 40% patients who come under Carctol®'s control are generally cured and the rest do not [sic].
-In other cases, where there might not be a complete healing of cancer, there are strong chances of a significant improvement" (Carctol FAQ).
+It also treats and removes all the symptoms and side effects caused by chemotherapy and radiotherapy”. […] “we have seen 30 to 40% success rate in terminal stage cancer patients … we do not claim to cure or treat any disease.
+Carctol® is a herbal formulation that can be taken by the patient as a support treatment/supplement” (Carctol FAQ).

 The official Carctol® website claims that 1,900 terminal-stage cancer patients were treated with Carctol® by Dr Tiwari between 1985 and 1989.
 The treatment outcomes are reported in a graph plotting the total number of cases against the percentage of response rate in terms of improvements of symptoms (not specified) categorised by each type of cancer (Success stories).
 The presented data are inconclusive at best and do not support Tiwari’s claim that 30-40% of patients are cured, particularly as all patients left follow up after 2 years.